deathsave/grand-prix/docs/RULES.md

   - Lights first of the 4 traffic signal inserts (Yellow)
 - **This mode resets progress after each ball**

-### Lap of Luxury 2/3 (YELLOW 2)
+### Lap of Luxury 2/3 (MAGENTA)

-Completing a (very high - TBD) number of laps during Green Flag across multiple balls will light the "Lap of Luxury" hole.
+"Spinning" a (very high - TBD) number of times during Green Flag across multiple balls will eventually max out the bonus, lighting all inserts in the North-East chain and qualifying the "Lap of Luxury".
+Hit the multiball target to being Luxury Multiball.
+6 shots award higher scoring and a bonus if completed.

-### Grand Prix 3/3 (GREEN)
+### Grand Prix 3/3 (HOT PINK)

 It's the name of the game!

 - Top-most 5 inserts in South-West chain spells out G-R-A-N-D
 - Top-most 4 inserts in South-East chain spells out P-R-I-X
 - Left standing target lights a GRAND insert
-- Right standing target un-lights a GRAND insert
-- Lighting all 5 and entering the hole lights one letter of PRIX
+- After lighting all of GRAND, entering the hole locks a ball, completes GRAND and enables PRIX
-- Hitting either the PRIX hole or standing target:
-    - Resets GRAND inserts
-    - Lights left side of podium insert
+- Right standing target lights a PRIX insert
-- Lighting all 4 of PRIX and entering hole:
+- Afer lighting all 4 of PRIX, entering the hole locks a ball, completes PRIX and lights the multiball insert
-  - Lights right side of podium insert
-- With both sides lit, entering podium hole:
-  - **Activates Grand Prix Multiball!**
-    - Primary Multiball
-    - Top-hole keeps ball locked.
-Autokicker will launch the others.
+- Hit the multiball target to start grand prix multiball
   - Add a ball up to 3 times by getting into any hole, exclusive
-  - Lights THIRD of the 4 traffic signal inserts (Green)
+  - Lights THIRD of the 4 traffic signal inserts

 #### Red Line (Wizard Mode)